Make history happen in your own classroom and find out what school was like for Melbourne students during the 1880s.

 Mrs Sargood introduces key curriculum requirements for history and geography in Yrs 1 – 3.

 - discussing life within a 19th century home

 - discussing childhood in the 19th century and the expectation of children

 - 19th century approaches to education, manners and punishment

-Mrs Sargood can visit your school and deliver up to 3 to 4 sessions per day in metropolitan Melbourne and suburbs depending on travel time.
+Mrs Sargood can visit your school and deliver up to 3 sessions per day in metropolitan Melbourne and suburbs depending on travel time.